randyrossi/bmc64/README.md

 Once you have values that work for you, edit the machines.txt file and add or change the scaling_params for the mode you are running:

     scaling_params=displaynum,fb_width,fb_height,sfb_width,sfb_height

+    (For C128 and PET use scaling_params2 for the 80 column displays.)

 When sfb_width = fb_width * N, width will be integer scaled.
 When sfb_height = fb_height * N, height will be integer scaled.